Malmesbury U3A

 Monthly Meetings:

-Regular general meetings with a speaker will take place on the 4th Thursday of the month, with coffee and chat at 10:00 am and the meeting starting at 10:30 am.
-Whilst the current Covid problems are around meetings will be a hybrid, with some people in the town hall and some on Zoom, so that those people who don't feel comfortable with meeting in person can still view the meeting via Zoom.
+Regular general meetings with a speaker will take place on the 4th Thursday of the month in the Town Hall, with coffee and chat at 10:00 am and the meeting starting at 10:30 am.
 Talks will cover a wide range of topics of broad general and local interest.
 The list of speakers and topics is shown below.
 There's something for everyone there!

 Previous Monthly Meetings: For a list of speakers and subjects for previous monthly meetings, please click HERE.